Relationship breakdown following IVF

 In the event of relationship breakdown following IVF treatment, there are a number of consent issues to be considered.

-Not only will they have the usual issues to resolve, such as how any assets should be shared between them and what arrangements should be put in place for any existing child/children, but they will also have to face the difficult decision of what should happen to any embryos created together which are held in storage.
+If a relationship breaks down following IVF treatment not only will they have the usual issues to resolve, such as how any assets should be shared between them and what arrangements should be put in place for any existing child/children, but they will also have to face the difficult decision of what should happen to any embryos created together which are held in storage.

 IVF and relationship breakdown